IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 $dark-theme-palette: igx-palette($primary: $dark-color, $secondary: $orange-color);
 ```

 Done!!
-We are now ready to set the new styling of our app.
+We are ready to set the new styling of our app.
 <div class="divider--half"></div>

 ### Theme Setting

 The **theme setting** is basically applying different shades of the primary and secondary colors to various component parts.
-In the [**Ignite UI for Angular Themes**](https://staging.infragistics.local/products/ignite-ui-angular/docs/sass/) documentation you can find the information the component parts that can be styled.
+In the [**Ignite UI for Angular Themes**](https://staging.infragistics.local/products/ignite-ui-angular/docs/sass/) documentation you can find out which component parts can be styled.

-So, now after we know that, lets get started with the demonstration:
+Now lets define our **themes**:

 #### Defining Themes
 <div class="divider--half"></div>